The Addams Family (1964 TV series)

-The Addams Family is an American macabre/black comedy sitcom based on Charles Addams's New Yorker cartoons.
-The 30-minute television series was responsible for taking the unnamed characters in the single-panel gag cartoons and giving them names, back stories, and a household setting.
-It was spearheaded by David Levy, who created and developed the series with Donald Saltzman in cooperation with cartoonist Addams, who gave each character a name and description for the first time.
-The series was shot in black-and-white, airing for two seasons on ABC from September 18, 1964, to April 8, 1966, for a total of 64 episodes.
-The show's opening theme was composed and sung by Vic Mizzy.
+The Addams Family is an American Gothic sitcom based on Charles Addams's New Yorker cartoons.
+With an ensemble cast, the 30-minute television series took the unnamed characters in the single-panel gag cartoons and gave them names, backstories, and a household setting.
+The series was spearheaded by David Levy, who created and developed it with Donald Saltzman in cooperation with cartoonist Addams, who gave each character a name and description.
+Shot in black-and-white, The Addams Family aired for two seasons on ABC from September 18, 1964, to April 8, 1966, for a total of 64 episodes — its opening theme was composed and sung by Vic Mizzy.

 The show was originally produced by head writer Nat Perrin for Filmways, Inc., at General Service Studios in Hollywood, California.
 Metro-Goldwyn-Mayer now owns the rights to the series.

 Premise

-The Addams family is a close-knit extended family with decidedly macabre interests and supernatural abilities, though no explanation for their powers is explicitly given in the series.
-The wealthy, endlessly enthusiastic Gomez Addams is madly in love with his refined wife, Morticia.
-Along with their daughter Wednesday, their son Pugsley, Uncle Fester, and Grandmama, they reside at 0001 Cemetery Lane in an ornate, gloomy, Second Empire style mansion.
+The Addams family is a close-knit extended family with macabre interests and supernatural abilities, though no explanation for their powers is explicitly given in the series.
+The wealthy, enthusiastic Gomez Addams is madly in love with his wife, Morticia.
+Along with their daughter Wednesday, their son Pugsley, Uncle Fester, and Grandmama, they live at 0001 Cemetery Lane in an ornate, gloomy, Second Empire style mansion.
 The theme song contains the lyric, "Their house is a museum", which is borne out by the variety of objects in the interior scenes, some of which are collector's items and others of which are only bizarre (such as the mounted swordfish head with a human leg protruding from the mouth and a stuffed two-headed giant tortoise) – all props that were stolen once the series was cancelled.

-The family is attended by their servants - towering butler Lurch, and Thing, a hand that appears from within wooden boxes and other places.
-Other relatives who made recurring appearances included Cousin Itt, Morticia's older sister Ophelia, and Morticia's mother Grandma Frump.
+The family is attended by their servants – towering butler Lurch, and Thing, a hand that appears from wooden boxes in various places in the house.
+Other relatives with recurring appearances included Gomez's Cousin Itt, Morticia's older sister Ophelia, and Morticia's mother Grandma Frump.

 Much of the humor derives from the Addamses' culture clash with the rest of the world.
-They invariably treat normal visitors with great warmth and courtesy, even when the guests express confusion, fear, and dismay at the decor of the house and the sight of Lurch and Thing.
+They treat normal visitors with great warmth and courtesy, even when the guests express confusion, fear, or dismay at the house's decor or the sight of Lurch or Thing.
 Some visitors have bad intentions, which the family generally ignores, and suffer no harm.
 The Addamses are puzzled by the horrified reactions to their own good-natured and (to them) normal behavior.
 Accordingly, they view "conventional" tastes with generally tolerant suspicion.
-Almost invariably, visitors to the Addamses want to leave and never come back.
+Almost invariably, visitors to the Addamses leave and don't return.